maxnd/mxMarkEdit/README.md

 To download the app, click on this link: https://github.com/maxnd/mxMarkEdit/raw/main/app/mxMarkEdit.zip.

 To run the app on macOS Sequoia, follow the Apple guidelines in https://support.apple.com/en-us/102445.
-Basically, after you've tried to open the app, follow these steps:
+Basically, after you’ve tried to open the app, follow these steps:

 1. Open `System Settings`.
 2. Click `Privacy & Security`, scroll down, and click the `Open Anyway` button to confirm your intent to open the app.